bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+(1) Executing Programs
+(2) Communicating between hardware components
+(3) Scheduling & memory allocation

 2. Describe the job of the Scheduler in the OS in general.
+It uses queues to work as a process manager and loads them to the CPU for further processing.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+MLFQ is more dynamic and works faster when the processes don't require the same resources.

 ## Programming Exercise: The Lambda School Shell (`lssh`)